 Cameron Rashti believes in the transformational power of architecture and city planning for the quality of life of communities of all sizes.
 He combines new building development, building preservation and their adaptive re-use, and urban- and district-wide architectural and environmental rehabilitation, to reflect the needs of the community.

-Director, Aga Khan Historic Cities Programme, Aga Khan Trust for Culture
+Director, Aga Khan Historic Cities Programme

-Aga Khan Trust for Culture
+Aga Khan Trust for Culture, Geneva, Switzerland

-Cameron Rashti joined the Aga Khan Trust for Culture in 1994.
+Cameron Rashti joined the Aga Khan Trust for Culture (AKTC) in 1994.
 A graduate of Dartmouth College, Pratt Institute and Columbia University, he is a registered architect in the USA and the UK.
 Prior to joining the Trust, he held senior positions on major architectural and urban redevelopment projects in New York (1979-89) and in London (1989-94), as Vice President of Perkins & Will International.
-He currently oversees on behalf of AKTC a portfolio of diverse urban conservation and redevelopment projects in historic cities and heritage sites across the Middle East, Central and South Asia, and the Far East and teams of dedicated professionals in each location.
-He has additionally served as Delegate of the President of the Foundation of Chantilly, mandated with the safeguarding and redevelopment of the Domaine de Chantilly (2010-present).
-He has coordinated and contributed to a series of publications produced with Prestel on the Programme’s work and development models.
+On behalf of AKTC, Rashti oversees a portfolio of diverse urban conservation and redevelopment projects in historic cities and heritage sites across the Middle East, Central and South Asia, and the Far East and teams of dedicated professionals in each location.
+He has served since 2010 as Delegate of the President of the Foundation of Chantilly, mandated with the safeguarding and redevelopment of the Domaine de Chantilly.
+Rashti has coordinated and contributed to a series of publications produced with Prestel on the Aga Khan Historic Cities Programme’s work and development models.